telerik/winforms-docs/controls/datafilter/design-time.md

 ---
 title: Design Time
-page_title: Design Time | RadDataFilter
+page_title: Design Time - WinForms DataFilter Control
-description: RadDataFilter allows you to build complex filter expressions based on the data and collection type of the source fields.
+description: WinForms DataFilter allows you to build complex filter expressions based on the data and collection type of the source fields.
+Learn what are its design time options.
 slug: winforms/datafilter/design-time
 tags: data, filter
 published: True